 Your Plan Needs To Look And Sound Like You

 Your business plan should reflect the personality of your management team, and the type of mobile business you want to create.
 As the reader (aka lender) goes through it, they should get to know the people involved in the company, their vision, their objectives, and their enthusiasm for the company and the mobile food industry.
 Tell the story of your food truck in your own voice.
 This why I always suggest against using sample business plans.

 Business plans are essentially works of fiction.
 They are the documents that will share what you imagine, plan and hope may occur in the future of your food truck business, not what has already occurred.
 This type of writing can be difficult.

-The problems you are having keeping the words flowing are precisely the ones faced by almost every professional writer, except many of them have to keep going because the publisher has given them a deadline, but you of course, having read our first tip you have allowed plenty of time to finish the business plan; so there’s no reason to feel pressured.
+The problems you are having keeping the words flowing are precisely the ones faced by almost every professional writer.
+The big difference?
+Many of them have to keep going because the publisher has given them a deadline.
+You of course, having read our first tip you have allowed plenty of time to finish the business plan; so there’s no reason to feel pressured.
 Right?